bravetechnologycoop/brave-alert-lib/README.md

 ### paGetPayload(idToken)

-Gets payload contained in a given ID token.
+Gets payload contained in a given Google ID token.
-If the ID token is invalid, this will throw an Error.
+If the Google ID token is invalid, this will throw an Error.

 An ID token is deemed valid if:
 - It isn't expired